jfbr1283/Airbnb_Reviews_Analysis/README.md

 ## MODELING

 ## Modeling Overview
 We used three different combinations of features for our modeling.
-Within each combination of features we then ran multiple different types of classfication models.
-Using GridSearchCV we itterated over each model to get the best possible combination of hyperparamters in order build the most accurate predictive model possible.
+Within each feature combination, we ran multiple types of classification models.
+Using GridSearchCV, we itterated over each model to get the best possible combination of hyperparameters in order to build the most accurate predictive model possible.

 **1. Model Features: Reviews**